GDjkhp/CUBESHOTS_RESOURCES/README.md

 6. Create Fat Jar.
 7. Copy resources_ folder to the same directory of the created fat jar.
 # Installation (for non-programmers)
-Download the source (download as zip, or the source code from the release page) for the resources, and the latest release (the fat jar).\
+Download the source (download as zip, or the source code from the release page) for the resources, and the latest release (the fat jar, located at bin).\
 \
 Edit: Must be in this directory structure:\
 ![add_dir](https://github.com/GDjkhp/CUBESHOTS/blob/master/readme%20pics/dir.png)